anthonyrota/school-yr11-learning-text-tool/README.md

 - [ ] Demonstration of a range of data types
 - [ ] A minimum of 20 questions programed

-*For 18-25 Marks:*
-- [ ] High quality code that meets the functionality/code design requirements.
-      Well written, efficient, clean code with no bugs or errors present.

 #### Inputs / Outputs

 - [ ] Appropriate use of input data types